 Froggy (Jordan Warkol)

 Warkol did commercials for companies like McDonald's, Domino’s Pizza, and Flintstone Vitamins, according to Screen Rant.
-After small parts in shows like Baywatch, 7th Heaven, The X-Files, and a recurring role on Hey Arnold! as Chocolate Boy, he quit acting.
-Screen Rant reported that he's got a bachelor’s degree in business marketing from California State University, Northridge and works as the director of business development for Toon Goggles, which provides educational cartoons, games, and shows for kids.
+After small parts in shows like Baywatch, 7th Heaven, The X-Files, and a even recurring voice role on Hey Arnold! as Chocolate Boy, he quit acting in 2006.
+Screen Rant also reported that he graduated from California State University with a bachelor’s degree in business marketing.
+The report claims that he now works for Toon Goggles as the director of business development, providing educational cartoons, games, and shows for children.

 Buckwheat (Ross Bagley)